JamesWoolfenden/terraform-for-data/docs/lesson1.md

 ```bash
 touch null_resource.helloworld.tf
 ```

-A null resource doesn't do anything by itself and doesnt require any CLoud Provider Authentication.
+A null resource doesn't do anything by itself and doesn't require any Cloud Provider Authentication.
 Then add the block below to it.

 ```terraform